mrwweb/mrw-simplified-editor-wordpress/readme.txt

 == Description ==

-When publishing content with a CMS, editors should enter semantic content and then have it styles by the theme.
-This ensures consistent formatting and portable content.
+Help your CMS editors create semantic content and style it with the theme for consistent formatting and portable content.
+This plugin removes blocks and other styling options to help editors focus.

-This plugin simplifies both the Block and Classic Editors to focus users on creating content, not formatting words.

 **Developers can adjust this plugin via filters.
 There are no settings.**